emerald-geomodelling/emerald-json-editor-react-example/README.md

 ## Guide

-#### /components
+### /components

-- JsonForm.js component that imports the JsonEditorWrapper from emerald-json-editor-react.
+- [schema.json](src/components/JsonForm.js) component that imports the JsonEditorWrapper from emerald-json-editor-react.
 Takes schema, data, setData, and importFile as props.

-#### /services
+### /services

-- schema.json [View](src/services/schema.json).
+- [schema.json](src/services/schema.json).
 This schema is what is used to populate the json editor.
 In this example it uses a string, number, boolean and url field.
-- importFile.js [View](src/services/importFile.js).
+- [importFile.js](src/services/importFile.js).
 This is an example of a file upload function.
 To make it work you need to add your own url to this function, and include tokens if necessary.

-#### /styles
+### /styles

-- index.css imports tailwind and fonts.
+- [index.css](src/styles/index.css) imports tailwind and fonts.
-- form.css displays an example of customised styling for the json editor.
+- [form.css](src/styles/form.css) displays an example of customised styling for the json editor.